-An organisational process outlines procedure from receipt of a referral to a successful smooth admission.
+An organisational process outlines the procedure from receipt of a referral to a successful smooth admission.

-Following initial screening of the EHCP, pupils requesting a referral for school placement maybe offered a 'prescreen assessment' to ensure that the School can meet their education, health, care and therapy needs.
-This is a School based prescreen assessment but can include both visit to a pupils current provision and home.
+Following initial screening of the EHCP, pupils requesting a referral for school placement may be offered a 'prescreen assessment' to ensure that the school can meet their education, health, care and therapy needs.
+This is a School based prescreen assessment but can include both a visit to a pupil's current provision and home.

-Outcomes from the pre-screen identify need and priority areas for potential admission to the School.
-This will include specialist resources that maybe required and additional adult support for learning.
-Full details are within the School Admission policy 2021.
+Outcomes from the pre-screen identify need and priority areas for potential admission to the school.
+This will include specialist resources that may be required and additional adult support for learning.
+Full details are within the School Admission SOP 2023.

 Transition between learning groups within school is also key.
-School leadership considers carefully how to accommodate learning needs and opportunity for social and peer opportunities and the need to provide essential hand over from teacher to teacher across the end of the summer term.
+School leadership considers carefully how to accommodate learning needs.
+We provide essential handover from teacher to teacher towards the end of the summer term 1.

-Parents/carer are an essential partner in their child's learning.
+Parents / carers are essential partners in their child's learning.
 They are always welcomed and encouraged to contact the professionals involved to discuss their child's progress at any point on their learning journey.
-We do hold set dates to discuss specifically their child's learning intentions and progress.
+We do hold set dates to specifically discuss their child's learning intentions and progress.
 We have established virtual platforms to strengthen communication and keep families connected.

 A statutory Annual Review meeting is scheduled where the Educational Health Care Plan is reviewed.
 The school multidisciplinary teams work in collaboration with families and professionals to plan and assess impact.
-It is the responsibility of the whole team around the child to monitor progress and development, recognise change in strengths & needs and recommend any changes to provision.
+It is the responsibility of the whole team around the child to monitor progress and development, recognise changes in strengths & needs and recommend any changes to provision.

 The multidisciplinary work is across the school and residential accommodation to ensure that the child or young person's plans and programmes are designed holistically with strategies to optimise their accessibility to learn, participate and thrive.
-This information is held within the child's care plan and reported on 24 hour evaluation for residential pupils and for day pupils in Home/school communication book.
+This information is held within the child's care plan and reported on 24-hour evaluation for residential pupils and for day pupils in Home/school communication book.

-We provide relevant access to a large team of on-site specialists employed directly by the organisation including:
+We provide relevant access to a large team of on-site specialists, employed directly by the organisation including:

-- teachers (including those qualified in Early Years, visual impairment and multisensory impairment); - qualified professionals trained to deliver Sounds of Intent (music)

-- yoga specialist
+- teachers (including those qualified in Early Years, visual impairment, and multisensory impairment); - qualified professionals trained to deliver Sounds of Intent (music) - yoga specialist - senior mental health lead who takes the lead on implementing Zones of Regulation - therapists (including occupational therapists, physiotherapists, speech and language therapists, music therapists and multi-disciplinary technicians) - play and leisure specialists - medical staff (including doctors and consultants) - nurses (including pediatric and learning disability) - children's support assistants - social work team - critical care response team - support staff (including specialist teaching assistants and care staff) - educational psychologists - many visiting professionals that support the curriculum and bespoke projects.

-- positive behaviour support

-- therapists (including occupational therapists, physiotherapists, speech and language therapists, music therapists and multi-disciplinary technicians)

-- play and leisure specialists

-- medical staff (including doctors and consultants)

-- nurses (including paediatric and learning disability)

-- children's support assistants

-- social work team

-- advocacy service

-- critical care response team

-- support staff (including specialist teaching assistants and care staff)

-- educational psychologists

-- many visiting professionals that support the curriculum and bespoke projects.

-Where applicable, pupils are able to access on-site clinics that are relevant to them, or that they may be referred to, such as orthopaedics, orthotics, audiology, visual and dentistry.
+Where applicable, pupils are able to access on-site clinics that are relevant to them, or that they may be referred to, such as orthopedics, orthotics, audiology, visual and dentistry.